MrPrimate/ddb-adventure-muncher/README.md

 * Princes of the Apocalypse
 * Baldur's Gate: Descent into Avernus
 * Candlekeep Mysteries

-Noteable books with no notes:

-* Waterdeep: Dungeon of the Mad Mage

 If you wish to help improve the scene wall and lighting information, see the below section.